ETHICS POLICY

 - Provide guidance to the Authors and Reviewers on the current procedures that apply to the manuscript submissions and review.

-- Take responsive measures in case of ethical concerns related to the submitted or published papers, and follow the COPE guidelines in such cases.
+- Take responsive measures in case of ethical concerns related to the submitted or published papers, and follow the COPE and PERK guidelines in such cases.

 - Arrange prompt publication of corrections, reactions, expressions of concern or apologies, whenever needed.